Lab Now Includes IHT Heart Rate Technology to Motivate Students to Increase Fitness Levels

 “The students are really energized when they wear them,” he said.
 “When they see their heart rate, they really want to achieve the goal.”

 Splawski does not teach in the PE world, where getting students active remains the top priority.
 But he sees the value of physical activity, and he uses his IHT ZONE inventory at every opportunity.
+He developed a curriculum around active learning -- Eduscize -- and shared it with academic colleagues.

 “Fitness is a way of life,” Splawski said.
 “I’m not a health and PE teacher.
 I focus on early childhood education, and this is one of the most important things I do.”